jpatter/LMCO/Lab-3/README.md

 Upon completing the lab, you will know how to:

 1. Create an RStudio project from a Git repository
-1. Establish a connection to dashDB using an ancillary file
+1. Establish a connection to DB2 Warehouse using an ancillary file
 1. Query, join, explore and visualize data in an R notebook
 1. Derive categorical names from numerical levels in an R dataframe
 1. Use ggplot2 to create bar plots of several of the columns in an R dataframe